TIBCOSoftware/snappy-on-k8s/charts/spark-hs/README.md

     ```

 2. In order for history server to be able read from the GCS bucket, we need
     to mount the json key file on the history server pod.
-First copy the json file into 'secrets'
+First copy the json file into 'conf/secrets'
     directory for spark history server chart

     ```
-    $ cp sparkonk8s-test.json spark-hs/secrets/
+    $ cp sparkonk8s-test.json spark-hs/conf/secrets/
     ```

 3. Modify the 'values.yaml' file and specify the GCS bucket path created above.
 History server